-- Ensure that spawner abundance in the SMU is maintained at a level consistent with high production-(: for example, for a target such as spawner abundance at maximum sustainable yield (Smsyr,), or a proxy that reflects equal or lower risks to ene1 or more populations)- - Level 2: the level of the populations within an SMU.
-The objective of management should be to: - Ensure that the diversity and productivity of these populations are maintained at levels that ensure a high probability of persistence over time, and. - Enable them to allow that they could rebuild to high production in time in the absence of fishing.
+- Level 2: the level of the populations within an SMU.
+The objective of management should be to: - Ensure that the diversity and productivity of these populations are maintained at levels that ensure a high probability of persistence over time. - Enable them to rebuild to high production in time in the absence of fishing.